oframe/ogl/README.md

 ## Usage

-If installed amongst your project files importing can be done from one single entry point.
+If installed amongst your project files, importing can be done from one single entry point.

 ```js
 import { ... } from './path/to/src/index.mjs';